pranavganesh1/Personal-Knowledge-Bank/README.md

 **Or create a `.env` file** (recommended for development):
 ```
 GEMINI_API_KEY=your-api-key-here
+FLASK_SECRET_KEY=your-secret-key-here
+MYSQL_HOST=localhost
+MYSQL_USER=root
+MYSQL_PASSWORD=admin
+MYSQL_DB=pkb1
 ```

+**Note:**
-**Note:** The app will work without the AI feature, but tag suggestions will use a fallback keyword extraction method.
+- The app will work without the AI feature, but tag suggestions will use a fallback keyword extraction method
+- The chatbot will automatically detect and use available Gemini models
+- See `SETUP_ENV.md` for detailed environment variable setup instructions

 ### 3. Database Setup